 User interviews can be very informative and helpful, but only if they are used correctly and for the right things.
-It’s important to know what you can expect to get out of interviews and what you shouldn’t expect to get out of interviews.
+It is important to know what you can expect to get out of interviews and what you should not expect to get out of interviews.

 User interviews can be conducted for the following reasons:

 A good interview requires preparation and careful consideration on the part of the interviewer.
-It’s important to be aware of how to ask questions and how to listen in order to gain valid insights into your participant’s life and experiences
+It is important to be aware of how to ask questions and how to listen in order to gain valid insights into your participant’s life and experiences.

-When you conduct a user interview, it is paramount to consider the best way of ordering questions.
+When you conduct a user interview, consider the best way of ordering the questions.
 Below are some tips on what to ask in the beginning, in the middle, and at the end of a user interview.

 At the end of the interview, you wrap up in a way that makes participants feel as though they have said what they wanted to say and that their answers are valuable.